-My name is Anna Emilia Haverinen, I’m digital culture PhD*, Design Anthropologist at Taiste design and development agency, and a freelance lecturer of digital culture.
+My name is Anna Emilia Haverinen, I’m a digital culture PhD*, Design Anthropologist at Taiste which is a design and development agency, and a freelance lecturer.

 This blog used to be part of my PhD study about online memorials and mourning rituals in web environments, as well as my brief postdoctoral study about online hate and violence.
 After leaving the university in spring 2016 this blog has been searching its future form.
 Currently, I use it as a mind mapping tool and a notebook and anthropology and design, and everything in between.